Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # Assign-Taxonomy-with-BLAST
-Assign taxonomy with blast, can be used for qiime
+Assign taxonomy for blast results, can be used for qiime

-##Dependencies
+#Dependencies

-### For taxonomy assignment for ncbi data
+### For taxonomy assignment on ncbi nt database

-ebe2 python module
-installation: pip3 install ete2
+### For commputing otus
+pick_otus.py
+installation: see qiime webpage

+##INSTALLATION

+#How It Works